Skip to main content

 Why we should talk about money with friends

-Let’s go back to the pop culture well for a second.
-Everyone’s favourite group of television friends from the 1990s went out to dinner one episode.
+Let’s return to pop culture for a second.
+Everyone’s favourite group of television friends from the 1990s went out to dinner during one episode.

 Struggling with their own respective financial woes, Rachel, Joey, and Phoebe order meals that are both light on the stomach and the wallet.
 Their more gainfully employed friends, Ross, Chandler, and Monica, order more expensive seafood dishes.